All Buyer Guides

 PayPal / Braintree Strong Contender — Enterprise Payments &

-Strengths: Largest consumer payment network (430M+ accounts), PayPal wallet drives conversion lift (40%+ in some segments), Braintree for custom integrations, and strong merchant protection.
+Strengths: Largest consumer payment network with broad account reach, PayPal wallet can drive conversion lift in some segments, Braintree for custom integrations, and strong merchant protection.
 Considerations: Higher consumer fees; PayPal brand perception varies; Braintree modernization pace; enterprise support quality; PayPal ecosystem competing with merchants for customer relationship.

 Best for: Consumer-facing businesses seeking payment conversion lift from PayPal wallet acceptance